Probing Conceptual Understanding of Large Visual-Language Models: Benchmark and Evaluation Metrics

-\textbf{Probe-A: Attribute Understanding} To generate a dataset that can be used to probe for understanding, we collected samples from the MSCOCO Captions dataset \cite{coco}.
+\textbf{Probe-C: Compositional Understanding} To generate a dataset that can be used to probe for compositional understanding, we collected samples from the MS COCO Captions dataset \cite{coco}.
 These samples are used to probe whether models have learned an understanding of object attributes and their relationships to each other.
-An overview of Probe-A is shown in Figure \ref{fig:dataset_overview} and additional details are in the Supplementary Section 1.2.
-The goal is to have high group accuracy, meaning that the model was able to match the correct prompts to the correct images where one attribute is compared to its antonym and the objects being described remain the same, or the object is different, but the attributes remain the same.
-If group accuracy is high, then models demonstrate greater understanding of what attribute assignment looks like for certain objects and are able to visually distinguish between them.
 For each group, we have two images $x_1$ and $x_2$ and two prompts $p_1$ and $p_2$.
-This dataset has two splits, one where the attributes are swapped in the prompts and the other where objects are swapped.
-When swapping attributes, antonyms were manually mapped to each attribute to ensure that the attribute is not present in the image.
-For example, if there is a ``small dog'' in an image, the comparison could be ``a large dog''.
-When swapping objects, the images must have the same attribute but different objects.
-Table \ref{tab:dataset_summary} shows a summary of Probe-A.
+This dataset has two splits, one where the compositions are swapped in the prompts and the other where objects are swapped.
+When swapping compositions, antonyms were manually mapped to each attribute to ensure that the attribute is not present in the image.
+For example, if there is a ``small dog'' in an image, the comparison could be ``a large dog.''
+When swapping objects, the images must have the same composition but different objects.

+\textbf{Probe-B: Contextual Understanding} To generate a dataset that probes for model understanding on objects and their relationship to contextual cues found in an image's background, we collected samples from MS COCO \cite{coco} consisting of 80 objects.
+These samples are used to probe model reliance on background cues and reliance on co-occurrence between objects.